JamesSingleton/hooks-arsenal/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-  Thanks for reporting an issue 😄  to `react-building-blocks`!
+  Thanks for reporting an issue 😄  to `hooks-arsenal`!
   Before you submit, please search open / closed issues before submitting, since someone else might have asked the same thing before.
   -->